adamrudolf-becube/cpp-cheatsheet/README.md

 Well, it depends on what do you call "correct".
 It's important to distinguish between the compiling and linking phases.
 These are practically executed by two totally separate tools, under separate times.

 The compiler is not running your code, and actually in order to call a function, the compiler doesn't need to know what the function does.
-So tt's not the compiler's job to ensure that the function definition exists.
+So it's not the compiler's job to ensure that the function definition exists.

-But the compiler are doing some check for you to avoid certain mistakes.
+But the compiler is doing *some* check for you to avoid certain mistakes.
 For example, if you call a function, the compiler checks whether you provide the argumnets with the correct types, and whether you use the return value in a correct type - or at least some implicit conversions can be made.
-The compiler can actually check a lot of things, these are called compiler check, and you might not have it in those other mentioned languages such as Pyton or JavaScript.
+The compiler can actually check a lot of things, these are called **compiler check**s, and you might not have it in those other mentioned languages such as Pyton or JavaScript.
 This is a huge benefit of the strongly typed languages such as C++.

 But how does the compiler know what kind of arguments a function expects or what kind of return value it has if you don't "import" it or refer to it in any way?
 Good question.
 The compiler actually needs something to run the checks agains.
 This something is called **declaration**.